isabella232/framer-example/README.md

 ## Design @1x

 Mapbox automatically loads 2x map tiles based on screen pixel density (retina or normal screen).
 But when you are requesting a 2x pixel-sized map to fit in a 1x container, the map will appear shrinked and map labels will not be readible.
-So it's better set your zoom level at 100% and always design @1x.
+It's better set your zoom level at 100% and always design @1x.